 - have runoff containment, such as a lagoon

-- ensure that stored manure areas are at least 60 metres from drilled water wells, 400 metres from municipal wells and 120 metres from all other wells, streams, rivers, lakes, and ponds
+- use minimum separation distances from infrastructure and water bodies.
+For example, stored manure areas are at least 60 metres from drilled water wells, 400 metres from municipal wells and 120 metres from all other wells, streams, rivers, lakes, and ponds.
+Mimimum separation distances may wary by province, make sure to look up the provincial regulations

 - the slope of the land where manure is stockpiled must not be greater than 3% to avoid overland runoff